flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

   - Uncategorized
 ---

-Introduction to functional-programming ideas that can be applied to every-day LoB application development.
+An introduction to functional-programming: ideas that can be applied to every-day LoB application development.

 I've recently read the book [Functional programming in C#](https://www.manning.com/books/functional-programming-in-c-sharp) by Enrico Buonanno - I highly recommend reading it.
 This post concentrates on the ideas from the book that _I_ found most valuable, as well as some ideas from other sources.